Nectura/AuthServer/README.md

 The AuthServer project is a demo created to demonstrate my skills as a software engineer.

-The project is an authentication service that supports both Local Authentication and External Social Login Providers.
+The project is an authentication server that supports both Local Authentication and External Social Login Providers.

 <br/>